urbit/developers.urbit.org/content/guides/quickstart/intro.md

 on.
 Tally uses linked ring signatures so members of a group can verify votes but don't know who voted for what.

-These apps are quite basic and are intended as educational tools rather than fully-fledged production applications.
-For the front-ends, the chat app uses React, and the other two use Sail, which is Urbit's native XML syntax built into the Hoon compiler.
+These apps are quite basic and are intended as educational tools rather that full-featured apps for everyday use.
+For the front-ends, the chat app uses React, and the other two use Sail, which is Urbit's native server-side HTML language.
 Note these are not the only ways to build front-ends: you can also build CLI apps, desktop apps, mobile apps, or use any other browser-based front-end framework, and have them talk to Urbit ships.

 If you'd like to try out these apps immediately, you can search for `~pocwet` in